sujoyrc/hindustani_raga_dataset_processing/README.md

 python -m venv .
 source bin/activate
 ```

-Before you start
+Downloading this repository and installing required packages
 ```
 git clone git@github.com:sujoyrc/hindustani_raga_dataset_processing.git
 cd hindustani_raga_dataset_processing
 pip install -r requirements.txt
 ```

-To process the data in the repository:-
-1. Run the following
+**Data Processing**

+1. Run the following.
+Set the CAMERA_VIEWS variable to be 'SINGLE_VIEW' or 'MULTIPLE_VIEW'.
+The default is MULTIPLE_VIEW
 ```
 export ROOT_DIR=`echo $PWD`
+export CAMERA_VIEWS=SINGLE_VIEW
 cd ${ROOT_DIR}/00_data/00_orig_video
 ./download_mp4.sh
 ```
 Ensure download_mp4.sh has execute permission.
-Note that download_mp4.sh only downloads one sample file.
-This repository has corresponding output files for this recording.
+Note that download_mp4.sh only downloads one sample recording (AK_Pakad_Bag) - the output for that sample file is provided in this repository for reference.

 Rest of the files you need to download from the links below.

+**If you are processing with CAMERA_VIEWS=SINGLE_VIEW then follow the following steps**:-

-2. Download the recordings from << INSERT LINK >> .
-This link has only the Front view files.
+2. Download all the recordings from << INSERT LINK >> .
+This link has only the front view recordings.
 3. Save the recordings in 00_data/00_orig_video
-4. Download the json files from << INSERT LINK >> and save them in 01_json_files
+4. Download the json files from << INSERT LINK >> and save them in 01_openpose_output.
+This will be downloaded as one tar.json.gz file per recording.

-   *Alternatively*, create the Openpose json files using the instructions for
+5. *Alternatively*, create the Openpose json files using the instructions for

      a) Installation in https://github.com/CMU-Perceptual-Computing-Lab/openpose#installation

      b) Run commands from https://github.com/CMU-Perceptual-Computing-Lab/openpose#quick-start-overview
    These two steps should create a json file per frame per video.
 Store the json files in 01_json_files

+**If you are processing with CAMERA_VIEWS=SINGLE_VIEW then follow the following steps**:-

+2. Download all the recordings from << INSERT LINK >> .
+This link has the recordings for all 3 views
+3. Save the recordings in 00_data/00_orig_video
+4. Download the output files of VideoPose 3D from << INSERT LINK >> and save them in 01_VideoPose3D_output

 5. Download the start and end times from << INSERT LINK >>.
 This is present for most videos (except those by singers AG, CC, SCh) and has the start and end time of the actual performance.
 There is one text file per performance and has the start time and end time.